jonez734/ttyio4/README.md

   * side-effect is that if a syntax error exists e.g. {syntaxerror}, it will output a message.
   * prolly did help performance all that much.
   * helps w the ability to override the tables
+- [ ] change inputboolean() such that True or False can be passed as the default value.

 ## notes
 - order of patterns is critical. do not mess with it, else many code changes will be triggered